Paul Carlson Partnership

 Addressing Severe Acute Malnutrition in DR Congo

-In countries like the Democratic Republic of Congo (DRC), major causes of child mortality are birth asphyxia (death within minutes of delivery), prematurity, respiratory diseases, [...]
+In countries like the Democratic Republic of Congo (DRC), major causes of child mortality are birth asphyxia (death within minutes [...]

 Diabetes/Hypertension